Buying vs Building Villa in Bali: 9 Key Factors to Consider

 Building a Villa

-• You can add custom features from the start, like open living areas, infinity pools, or eco-friendly materials.
+You can add custom features from the start, such as open living areas, infinity pools, home offices, entertainment spaces, wellness rooms, or eco-friendly materials.

 Factor 4: Risk Assessment

 Every investment comes with risks, and real estate is no exception.
-Let’s evaluate the challenges of buying and building a villa in Bali.
+Below are some of the key challenges of buying and building a villa in Bali.

 Buying a Villa